 Warwick Boat Club is situated in the historic heart of a Grade 1 listed conservation area in Mill Street.
 The grounds, surrounded by trees on two sides, gently, slope down to the River Avon next to the magnificent Medieval Warwick Castle.

-The grounds, which include a variety of trees and shrubs, comprise 11 first-class all-weather artificial grass tennis courts, two boatsheds next to the river, two squash courts, a bowling green, a recently refurbished club pavilion, and a car park for members.
+The grounds, which include a variety of trees and shrubs, comprise 11 first-class all-weather artificial grass tennis courts, two boatsheds next to the river, two squash courts, a bowling green, a modern clubhouse, and a car park for members.

 Visitor access off the Banbury Road.
 Parking available in St. Nicholas Park car park.
 Further details available on our contact page.